Household waste recovered or recycled

 Household waste (municipal solid) is waste generated by domestic activities.
 It includes waste collected from households via kerbside services, from public place bins, or self-hauled by residents to council facilities.

-Household waste sent for recovery from 2007–2008 to 2016–2017.
+Household waste sent for recovery from 2007–08 to 2018–19 financial year.
 This includes kerbside waste recovered via alternative waste treatment, paper and packaging picked up via the kerbside recycling collection and public place bins, green waste recovered by local governments, and other large items salvaged by tip shops or similar.
 Regional groupings are combinations of local government areas.